zjwzcx/GenNBV/README.md

 ## 🔗 Citation
-If you find our work helpful, please cite:
+If you find our work helpful, please cite it:

 ```bibtex
 @inproceedings{chen2024gennbv,